Bubble Watch: Are mid-majors going to get hosed?

 Kevin Keatts' team drew one severely front-loaded conference schedule, and now that his guys have played Clemson, Virginia, Virginia Tech, North Carolina, Syracuse and Duke just in the past few weeks, they're getting a well-deserved respite of sorts.
 The game coming up this weekend at Florida State will be no picnic, certainly, but other than that, NC State has games against Boston College and Georgia Tech left to play.
 The prospective No. 10 seed is looking solid at 20-8 overall and 8-7 in the ACC.
 (Updated: Feb.
 24)

 Late February was all about risk management for Clemson.
 The Tigers didn't nail down an at-large bid by beating Boston College at home and Pittsburgh on the road.
-Then again, a team variously seen as either a No. 12 seed or as "first four out" material could have driven its bid probability down with a loss or, especially, two in a stretch like that.
-Currently 17-11 and 7-8 in the ACC, Clemson now faces the main selection event: North Carolina comes to Littlejohn Coliseum this weekend.
+Then again, a team variously seen as either a No. 12 seed or as "first four out" material could have driven its bid probability down with a loss -- or especially two -- in a stretch like that.
+Currently 17-11 and 7-8 in the ACC, Clemson now faces the main selection event: North Carolina visits Littlejohn Coliseum this weekend.
 Beating the Tar Heels would give the Tigers a second Quad 1 win to place alongside their 59-51 win at home over Virginia Tech.
 (Updated: Feb.
 28)

 Big 12

-Note: Editor's note: The NCAA tournament Bubble Watch has been updated through Thursday's games.